A New Non-archimedean Metric on Persistent Homology: Introduction

-In the barcode representation of persistent homology, one only keeps a record of the dimensions of the persistent homology groups in the form of \emph{life-time intervals}.
-However, persistent homology classes carry a rich combinatorial structure, and one can do more that just counting them.
-Carlsson expresses the same idea as a question in~\cite[Ch.8]{miller2020handbook} and \cite{carlsson2020persistent}: \begin{quote} The dendrogram can be regarded as the “right” version of the invariant $\pi_0$ in the statistical world of finite metric spaces.
-The question now becomes if there are similar invariants that can capture the notions of higher homotopy groups or homology groups. \end{quote}
+In the standard representation of persistent homology, one only keeps a record of the number of persistent homological classes in the form of \emph{life-time intervals}, called \emph{barcodes}~\cite{carlsson2005persistencebarcode}.
+However, persistent homology classes carry a very rich combinatorial structure, and one can do more that just counting them.
+In reference to the dendrograms of hierarchical clustering algorithms, Carlsson expresses the same idea as a question in~\cite[Ch.8]{miller2020handbook} and \cite{carlsson2020persistent}: \begin{quote} The dendrogram can be regarded as the “right” version of the invariant $\pi_0$ in the statistical world of finite metric spaces.
+The question now becomes if there are similar invariants that can capture the notions of higher homotopy groups or homology groups. \end{quote} Since hierarchical clustering schemes, and therefore, dendrograms and non-archimedean metrics are known to be equivalent by Carlsson~\cite{carlsson2010hierarchical}, to answer this question it is clear that one needs to define a non-archimedean metric for homology or homotopy classes.